Chelsea Manning's sentence commuted by Obama

-President Barack Obama commuted the majority of Chelsea Manning's sentence on Tuesday, pardoning an army analyst who leaked thousands of files about US operations around the world.
+President Barack Obama commuted the majority of Chelsea Manning's sentence on Tuesday, shortening the sentence of an army analyst who leaked thousands of files about US operations around the world.

 Manning, a transgender woman formerly known as Bradley Manning, has been imprisoned since 2010 after being charged with leaking 700,000 military files and communications to WikiLeaks.
 Manning was sentenced to 35 years in prison in 2013.